-15.0 Mutual Exchanges
+14.0 Mutual Exchanges

-- 15.1 The Housing (Scotland) Act 2001 allows two (or more) tenants to exchange their houses with each other, as long as the Association, and any other social landlord involved, give permission for this. - 15.2 Mutual exchanges offer a further route to rehousing for tenants who may wish to move home, but may not have sufficient priority under their landlord's Allocations Policy.
-SHA will promote mutual exchanges to our tenants, as a further means of meeting their housing needs and aspirations. - 15.3 SHA will consider the rehousing needs of the tenants concerned and will not unreasonably refuse permission for the exchange to go ahead.
-There are certain circumstances in which we may refuse permission, including: - The exchange would worsen the housing conditions of either party - The exchange would result in an SHA property being under-occupied by more than one room or overcrowded as defined in section 8 of the Allocations Policy - The exchange has been proposed for financial gain. - Either party is in breach of their tenancy e.g. both rent accounts should be clear - A Notice of Proceedings for Recovery of Possession has been served on either tenant - The proposed incoming tenant was previously evicted for anti-social behaviour within the last 5 years. - 15.4 If the request is approved, the following conditions will generally apply: - The incoming tenant accepts the property in the condition it is left by the outgoing tenant (normal repair obligations excepted). - The outgoing tenant has paid (or in exceptional circumstances has made an agreement to pay) all rent and rechargeable repairs due at the date of exchange. - Joint tenants or partners with a right to live in the property being exchanged must both agree to the proposed exchange. - Any other conditions specific to the exchange request being granted. - 15.5 If we do refuse permission, we will explain our reasons and inform the tenant of their right to appeal.
+- 14.1 The Housing (Scotland) Act 2001 allows two (or more) tenants to exchange their houses with each other, as long as the Association, and any other social landlord involved, give permission for this. - 14.2 Mutual exchanges offer a further route to rehousing for tenants who may wish to move home but may not have sufficient priority under their landlord's Allocations Policy.
+SHA will promote mutual exchanges to our tenants, as a further means of meeting their housing needs and aspirations. - 14.3 SHA will consider the rehousing needs of the tenants concerned and will not unreasonably refuse permission for the exchange to go ahead.
+There are certain circumstances in which we may refuse permission, including: - The exchange would worsen the housing conditions of either party. - The exchange would result in an SHA property being under-occupied by more than one room or overcrowded as defined in section 8 of the Allocations Policy - The exchange has been proposed for financial gain. - Either party is in breach of their tenancy e.g. both rent accounts should be clear - A Notice of Proceedings for Recovery of Possession has been served on either tenant. - The proposed incoming tenant was previously evicted for anti-social behaviour within the last 5 years. - 14.4 If the request is approved, the following conditions will generally apply: - The incoming tenant accepts the property in the condition it is left by the outgoing tenant (normal repair obligations excepted). - The outgoing tenant has paid (or in exceptional circumstances has made an agreement to pay) all rent and rechargeable repairs due at the date of exchange. - Joint tenants or partners with a right to live in the property being exchanged must both agree to the proposed exchange. - Any other conditions specific to the exchange request being granted.

+14.5 If we do refuse permission, we will explain our reasons and inform the tenant of their right to appeal.

-16.0 Appeals and Complaints
+15.0 Appeals and Complaints

-- 16.1 An applicant for housing can appeal against: - The points total they have been awarded - A decision to suspend their eligibility to receive offers of housing - Any other aspect of our assessment that the applicant believes is not in accordance with the Allocations Policy, and has adversely affected their prospects of being rehoused.
+- 15.1 An applicant for housing can appeal against: - The points total they have been awarded. - A decision to suspend their eligibility to receive offers of housing. - Any other aspect of our assessment that the applicant believes is not in accordance with the Allocations Policy and has adversely affected their prospects of being rehoused.

 Appeals should be made in writing.
 SHA staff will be happy to assist any customer who needs help in preparing a written appeal.
-An SHA staff member will review appeals, with a final review being carried out by the Senior Management Team member with oversight of the Neighbourhood Services function if the customer remains dissatisfied.
+The Housing Manager will review appeals, with a final review being carried out by the Director if the customer remains dissatisfied.

-16.2 If an applicant wishes to complain about how their application has been dealt with (for example, the standard of service we provided, or the conduct of a staff member), they can use SHA's Complaints Procedure.
+15.2 If an applicant wishes to complain about how their application has been dealt with (for example, the standard of service we provided, or the conduct of a staff member), they can use SHA's Complaints Procedure.